Kiln-AI/demos/end_to_end_project_demo/README.md

 First we set up the task, by defining a title, initial prompt, and the input/output schema.

-For the demo project we built a natural language to ffmpeg command builder.
-Inspired by other projects like [this one](https://github.com/scottvr/wtffmpeg).

 - [Video walkthrough of setting up task: 1m01s](https://www.youtube.com/watch?v=f1JU3wIxExE&t=1m01s)